J-1 Exchange Visitor Request

 Lecturer Transaction form (Form 500; use PeopleSoft Temporary Faculty Contract module to create this form), if a paid position.

 Download and print the University Approvals Signature Page.
-Submit this page and all documents to the Provost’s Office (PO).
-An administrator will confirm the packet is complete and accurate, review documents and circulate them for approval to Provost and Vice President of Academic Affairs.
-The PO administrator then forwards the following documents to the Center for International Programs:
+SSubmit this page and all documents to the Center for International Programs, Office Coordinator.
+The coordinator will confirm the packet is complete and accurate, review documents and circulate them for approval to Provost and Vice President of Academic Affairs.

 Invitation or Appointment letter signed by the sponsoring Dean,